 In life, people (mostly) fail in the middle.
 They can’t handle the real suck.
 Education, work, relationships, owning their own business — all are a rush at first.
 Exciting, pulsing, fascinating.
 Then, in the middle, time slows.
 It’s not as fun.
 Things get really hard.
 They find themselves smack dab in the middle of the suck.
 And, often, they lose interest and they walk away.
 They quit.

-So, when it’s you in that spot in the WOD or in your life, remember, as always, you’ve got two choices: Quit or persevere.
+So, when it’s you in that spot in your workout or in your life, remember, as always, you’ve got two choices: Quit or persevere.
 Suck it up and make it through the suck.
 In school, in work, in your relationships.
 In your workout.
 Finish, or walk away.

 Two choices in pretty much everything in this life.